acciojob/emails-HariomSingh98/README.md

 i. getInboxCapacity(): Return the maximum number of mails that can be stored in the inbox.

-Meeting: Meeting contains a startTime (LocalTime), and an endTime (LocalTime).
+3.Meeting: Meeting contains a startTime (LocalTime), and an endTime (LocalTime).
 It is guaranteed that the start time is always less than equal to the end time.

-Workspace: Workspace extends Gmail.
+4.Workspace: Workspace extends Gmail.
 By default, the inbox capacity of a Workspace account is equal to the maximum value an integer can store.
 A workspace account consists of a calendar which stores the timings of daily meetings.
 It offers the following features:

 a. addMeeting(Meeting meeting): Add a meeting to the calendar.

 b. findMaxMeetings(): Return the maximum number of meetings you can attend, such that, at a particular time, you can be present in at most one meeting.
 Note that, if you want to attend a meeting, you must join it at its start time and leave at end time.
 Example: If a meeting ends at 10:00 am, you cannot attend another meeting starting at 10:00 am.

-Complete the code of the above mentioned functions.
-Note that you must not change the names of any existing class or method.